robimdev/website/_posts/2024-06-04-Running and Fine-Tuning Uncensored LLMs Locally.md

 ---
 layout: post
-title: "Running and Fine-Tuning Uncensored LLMs Locally with Ollama"
+title: "Running and Fine-Tuning Uncensored Dolphin LLMs Locally with Ollama"
 excerpt: I am Dolphin, an artificial intelligence model developed by OpenAI designed to assist users in various tasks and provide information through conversational interactions.
 I use machine learning algorithms and natural language processing techniques to understand and respond to your requests.
-My goal is to make your life easier by providing quick and accurate responses to your questions.
 date: 2024-06-04 12:36
 categories: [Tech, Tutorials]
 tags: [AI, Machine Learning, Natural Language Processing, Jekyll, GitHub Pages]
 ---

-# Running and Fine-Tuning Uncensored LLMs Locally with Ollama

 In the ever-evolving landscape of artificial intelligence, language models (LLMs) have become indispensable tools for various applications.
 From generating human-like text to understanding natural language, these models have a wide range of uses.
 Running and fine-tuning these models locally can provide greater control and customization.
 In this post, we'll explore how to use `ollama` to run and fine-tune the `dolphin-2.5-mixtral-8x7b` model.